 Product image | ![]() | ![]() |

-Go to site More Info | Go to site More Info |
+Go to site More info | Go to site More info |

 On the face of it, the Tide and Revolut business accounts appear fairly similar.
 Both are digital-only business accounts, and neither offer an overdraft or pay interest on in-credit balances.
-What’s more, you can spend on your card (blue for Tide, black for Revolut) overseas for free.

 Neither Tide nor Revolut has a UK banking licence.
 However, the key difference is that while money held in a Revolut business account is not protected under the Financial Services Compensation Scheme (FSCS), Tide’s accounts are provided by ClearBank, which means they are covered by the FSCS up to £85,000 per person.

-That said, Revolut is authorised to operate in the UK as an electronic money institution and is required to safeguard its customers’ funds in ring-fenced accounts at licenced UK banks.
+That said, Revolut is authorised to operate in the UK as an electronic money institution and is required to safeguard its customers’ funds in ring-fenced accounts at licensed UK banks.
 So your money will still be safe even if Revolut went bust.

 Neither provider has branches, but you can pay in cash deposits with Tide at Post Office counters or PayPoint locations (fees apply).